 - Contains users that can login and search contact data

 - Can be integrated with other services (with Azure AD or G Suite for example)

 When you sign up for Federated Directory, we create your first directory.
-The administrator account you receive during sign up is located in the "User Directory".
-This help section describes the creation and configuration of "User directories", hereafter called "directories".
+The administrator account you receive during sign up is located in this directory.

 Before we explain how to create and configure a directory, we first want to focus on the concept of creating multiple directories within your company.